d-rideout/MeleeWizard/doc/HouseRules.md

 'play in character', e.g. in a pure combat scenario.

 I thus offer two alternate rates of xp accrual: 1 xp / 10 min, and 1 xp / 6
 min.
-The `mewcosq` tool will use the latter of these for the moment.
+The `mewcosq` tool will use the former of these for the moment.
 (In a real extended campaign, which has play time outside of battles, you should not use the 'time xp' awarded by `mewcosq` anyway -- keep track of the wallclock time separately.)